Council plan overview

 Council Plan performance

+We have a key commitment to enable 1,000 new affordable homes for rent in the district by 2025 and we are on target to achieve this, with 319 so far delivered.
 We are committed to support the creation of 1,000 new higher paid jobs in the district by 2025.
-Latest figures show the council is on course to achieve this ambitious target, with an estimated 247 new jobs created in South Lakeland since 2014.
+Latest figures show that we are on course to achieve this ambitious target, with an estimated 302 new jobs created in South Lakeland since 2014.

 Message from the Leader of the Council

 In a recent quality-of-life survey it was highly encouraging to see the level of satisfaction of South Lakeland residents.
 90% of those surveyed were satisfied with the area as a place in which to live.

 South Lakeland regularly comes out in surveys as offering some of the best quality of life opportunities anywhere in the country.
 We were recently ranked by Halifax as the second best place in the whole of the North West to raise a family.
 BBC Radio Four’s programme Women’s Hour also ranked South Lakeland the number one place in the North for women to live.